spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 The [Example Project]({{urlRoot}}/content/get-started/example-project/exampleproject-intro) and [Starter Template]({{urlRoot}}/content/get-started/starter-template/get-started-template-intro) already include this worker configuration file in the right location, but for new projects you need to add it yourself to the `spatial/workers/<worker>` directory.

-We recommend that you copy the example configuration file provided at `UnrealGDK/SpatialGDK/Build/Programs/Improbable.Unreal.Scripts/WorkerCoordinator/SpatialConfig/spatialos.SimulatedPlayerCoordinator.worker.json`, and adapt it to your project where necessary.
+We recommend that you copy [our example configuration file](https://github.com/spatialos/UnrealGDK/blob/release/SpatialGDK/Build/Programs/Improbable.Unreal.Scripts/WorkerCoordinator/SpatialConfig/spatialos.SimulatedPlayerCoordinator.worker.json), and adapt it to your project where necessary.
 This file contains the arguments that are passed to the simulated player game clients.
 ### Local deployments

 You can launch simulated players as [Play In Editor](https://docs.unrealengine.com/en-US/GettingStarted/HowTo/PIE/index.html#playineditor) clients by configuring the “Number of Simulated Players” option (**Edit > Editor Preferences > Level Editor > Play > Multiplayer Options**):